 The Bridgeway Cinemas and The Lido

-This year we say farewell to our satellite venues in Epsom and Northcote Point.
+We said farewell to our satellite venues in Epsom and Northcote Point in 2014.
 Leaving two of Auckland’s favourite arthouse locations has been a painful decision, but sadly we cannot sustain the cost of running some of our most popular films in multiple venues.
 Centralised screenings of our complete programme help secure our continuing selection of films, great and small, from around the world.
 We thank staff and management of both cinemas for their enthusiasm and support over the years, and apologise for any inconvenience or disappointment to their loyal patrons and our own.